supposedly/wordledoodle/README.md

 ### To do too (two)

 #### Significant
+1. Cache the result of the set=>array conversion needed to pick a random value out of a set in JS
-1. Figure out the best way to cache searches for `Wrong` letters (would be fixable easily by making getRangeWithout() determine letters instead of indices and then just rely on getRange() + its cache)
+2. Figure out the best way to cache searches for `Wrong` letters (would be fixable easily by making getRangeWithout() determine letters instead of indices and then just rely on getRange() + its cache)
-2. Mayyyyybe sort letters in ascending order of the size of the set(s) they'd produce (e.g. sort `Right`s by their frequency in
+3. Mayyyyybe sort letters in ascending order of the size of the set(s) they'd produce (e.g. sort `Right`s by their frequency in
    English and `Elsewhere`s by the combined frequency of their alternatives?) to maximally trim the search space, but meh

 #### Unimportant optimizations